MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-code-coverage-results-v1.md

 Use this task to publish Cobertura or JaCoCo code coverage results from a build.

 > [!IMPORTANT]
 > This task is deprecated.
 Users are recommended to switch to [PublishCodeCoverageResults@2](./publish-code-coverage-results-v2.md).
-For more information, see [https://devblogs.microsoft.com/devops/new-pccr-task](New version of Publish Code Coverage Results task).
+For more information, see [New version of Publish Code Coverage Results task](https://devblogs.microsoft.com/devops/new-pccr-task/).
 <!-- :::editable-content-end::: -->

 :::moniker-end